OVER 60% OF AUSTRALIAN ADULTS ARE CONSIDERED EITHER OVERWEIGHT OR OBESE.

 Obesity is easily measured

-Obesity is an excess of total body fat, which results from caloric intake that exceeds energy usage.
-A measurement used to assess health risks of obesity is Body Mass Index (BMI).
+Obesity is an excess of total body fat.
+This occurs when the volume of calorie intake (the food and beverages you consume) is greater than the amount of energy expended.
+A measurement used to assess health risks of obesity is called the Body Mass Index (BMI).
+Your BMI is a simple calculation that takes into account your height and weight.

 Click here to find out more about BMI and to measure your own BMI.

-To find out more information about obesity click on the links below:
+To learn more about obesity and how it can impact you, we invite you to click on the links below

 - * Australian Bureau of Statistics, National Health Survey Summary of Results 2007 – 08, Cat Number 4364.0, Australian Government, Canberra, 2009.